dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I am prepared for the worst, but hope for the best.
+  I always looked really young for my age.
+And once I hit 23, 24 and 25, I was then allowed to play the cool 18-year-olds and stuff.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1079 days)
+## 🌟 Experiences (1080 days)

 ### 🧮 Programming languages